 Using different structuring elements for the same curve results in different discretizations, and in particular, different connectivities (see Fig. 4 for example).
 How to select an appropriate structuring element is therefore important.
-In this paper, we consider two structuring elements defined by
+In this paper, we focus on two structuring elements, each of which induces 1-connectivity or 0connectivity.
+They are defined by

-The morphological discretization with B{∞} , i.e., $D{B{\infty}}(E)$, is equivalent to the supercover discretization of E, which is known to be 1-connected if E is connected in \mathbb{R}^2 [21] (Fig. 4(a)). $D{B_1}(E)$, on the other hand, is 0-connected for connected E (Fig. 4(b)), which has yet to be reported to the best of our knowledge; here we give its proof.
+The morphological discretization with B{∞} , i.e., $D{B{\infty}}(E)$, is equivalent to the supercover discretization of E, which is known to be 1-connected if E is connected in \mathbb{R}^2 [21] (Fig. 4a). $D{B_1}(E)$, on the other hand, is 0-connected for connected E (Fig. 4b), which has yet to be reported to the best of our knowledge; here we give its proof.